MoeAbdelKader/tabpfn-wrapper/README.md

 # TabPFN API Wrapper

 This project provides a secure and managed RESTful API wrapper around the PriorLabs `tabpfn-client` library.
+You can access the Cloud UI here https://tabpfnapi.com

 ## Goal